kojiro5150/phdss-instructions/sovereignty.md

   the first — different content covering a second set of three hypotheses.
   Both content types are valid; the second instance is now prohibited.
 Cover all three hypothesis levels (intrapsychic, systemic, strategic) in a single instance.]
+            [date — LAYER 1 entry and section body further strengthened to address in-section duplication.
+Run 15 Tier 1 review showed the heading firing twice within the same output for two different pressure dynamics (timeline urgency + workforce anxiety) — the model treated each pressure topic as requiring a new Multi-Hypothesis Frame block.
+Both fix points now explicitly state that multiple pressure dynamics must be covered within the single block, and that the heading may not appear again after the section closes.]

   DESIGN INTENT — THEORETICAL FRAMEWORK: This Director is grounded in clinical and psychosocial theory: psychoanalytic containment (Bion), mentalization theory